alberttrann/cli_visionchatbot/README.md

 ✅ **Simple navigation**: Pick models with a simple menu-like interface, type switch in a new line to switch model and type exit for exiting the program.

 ✅ **Support multi-line input**: You can paste in code snippets with multiple lines, freely type ENTER to write long paragraphs with structured layout as input for the chatbot.
+✅ **Image path detection**: Automatically detects image path, so you can input image as simple as print out the content of all 6 questions in here "C:\Users\alberttran\Pictures\Screenshots\Screenshot 2025-04-06 223447.png"

 ---